Adolphus8/Computing-with-Confidence/README.md

 * [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl): the interval arithmetic package used in this software.

 ## Reference:
+* A. Lye, S. Ferson, and S. Xiao (2025).
+Distribution-Free Level 2 Probabilistic Risk Analysis with Confidence under Limited Data. *In Proceedings of the 16th Vietnam Conference on Nuclear Science and Technology*, Danang City.
+Link to paper: [Click here](https://www.researchgate.net/publication/396375337_Distribution-Free_Level_2_Probabilistic_Risk_Analysis_with_Confidence_under_Limited_Data)
 * A. Lye, W. Vechgama, M. Sallak, S. Destercke, S. Ferson, and S. Xiao (2024).
-Advances in the reliability analysis of coherent systems under limited data with Confidence boxes. *ASCE-ASME Journal of Risk and Uncertainty in Engineering Systems Part A: Civil Engineering* (Accepted). doi: TBC
+Advances in the reliability analysis of coherent systems under limited data with Confidence boxes. *ASCE-ASME Journal of Risk and Uncertainty in Engineering Systems Part A: Civil Engineering, 11*, 04024074. doi: [10.1061/AJRUA6/RUENG-1380](https://ascelibrary.org/doi/10.1061/AJRUA6.RUENG-1380)